CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech

-Firstly, regarding the UTMOS scores of codec re-synthesized speech, DAC, FACodec, and BigCodec have the closest UTMOS scores to bonafide speech, with scores of 4.004, 4.020, and 4.028, respectively.
-This proves that the speech re-synthesized by neural codec maintains high quality, as we mentioned in section \ref{sec:background}.
+As shown in Figure~\ref{fig:codecfake_omni_mos}-(a), bona fide speech achieves a UTMOS score of 4.027, which serves as the reference line.
+Regarding the UTMOS scores of codec re-synthesized speech, DAC, FACodec, and BigCodec have the closest scores to bona fide speech, with values of 4.004, 4.020, and 4.028, respectively.